microsoft/FluidFramework/BREAKING.md

 `SharedString.getTextAndMarkers` involves a sizeable amount of model-specific logic.
 To improve bundle size, it will be converted to a free function so that this logic is tree-shakeable.
 The corresponding method on `IMergeTreeTexHelper` will also be removed.

+### `PureDataObject.getDataObject()` is now deprecated

+The static `getDataObject()` method on `PureDataObject` to obtain the data object stored in a data store runtime is now deprecated.
+That object is now stored as the entrypoint of the data store runtime, so you should use `(runtime as FluidObject<IFluidHandle>)?.IFluidHandle?.get() as PureDataObject` to get it.
+Entrypoints will eventually be exposed more directly and that access pattern will be simplified.

 ## 2.0.0 Breaking changes
 - [Deprecate ISummaryConfigurationHeuristics.idleTime](#Deprecate-ISummaryConfigurationHeuristicsidleTime)